mrward/mrward.github.com/source/_posts/2014-11-16-InstallingPortableClassLibrariesForXamarinStudio.markdown

 ## Mac - Installing Portable Class Libraries

 The Portable Class Libraries are included with the [Mono Development Kit (MDK)](http://www.mono-project.com/download/) but not with the Mono Runtime Environment (MRE).
 If you are installing Mono yourself instead of using Xamarin's Universal Installer then you will want to install the MDK instead of the MRE.
 The MDK includes the MRE as well as extra tools, libraries and the .NET Portable Class Library profiles.

-If Mono is updated from within Xamarin Studio using "Check for updates" then the MDK should be installed.
+If Mono is updated from within Xamarin Studio using **Check for updates** then the MDK should be installed.

 ## Windows - Installing Portable Class Libraries

-Xamarin Studio on Windows uses Microsoft's .NET Framework and not Mono so the Portable Class Libraries need to be installed separately.
-To install the Portable Class Libraries on Windows you have two options:
+Xamarin Studio on Windows uses Microsoft's .NET Framework instead of Mono so the Portable Class Libraries need to be installed separately.
+To install the Portable Class Libraries on Windows you have three options:

   1. Install Visual Studio 2013 (full or [Express version](http://www.microsoft.com/en-us/download/details.aspx?id=43733)).
 Update 2 or above is required.
   2. Install the [Portable Library Tools](https://visualstudiogallery.msdn.microsoft.com/b0e0b5e9-e138-410b-ad10-00cb3caf4981/) and the [Portable Library Reference Assemblies 4.6](http://www.microsoft.com/en-us/download/details.aspx?id=40727).